 Although you can buy the Padua card online in advance, especially if you want to reserve your slot at the Scrovegni Chapel ahead of time, you can also buy it on the day of your visit.

 Planning a visit to Italy?
 It’s one of our favorite destinations in Europe, and we’ve visited multiple times!
-Check out my Italy guide for lots of ideas on where to go and what to do.
+Check out my Italy guide for lots of ideas on where to go and what to do, or our itinerary for spending three weeks in Italy on your first trip to the country.

 From large historic cities like Florence and Rome to small towns like Siena and Orvieto, we’ve covered quite a bit of Italy.
 You’ll find detailed insights on what to see and do, itineraries, and suggestions for where to stay and eat.